top of page

 • 2 min read

-Many adults struggle with overthinking, anxiety, people-pleasing, or low self-worth without fully understanding where these patterns come from.
-In many cases, these behaviours can be linked to childhood trauma or early life experiences.
-Understanding the connection between childhood trauma and adult behaviour can be a powerful first step toward healing and lasting change.
+Many adults struggle with anxiety, overthinking, people-pleasing, or low self-worth without fully understanding where these patterns come from.
+In many cases, these challenges are linked to childhood trauma and early life experiences.

 What Is Childhood Trauma?